Strasbourg-Flutter-Meetup/medical-device-classifier/README.md

 Hint: Not sure if this is necessary, because it is a private project.

-- [ ] The application contains a valid legal notice
+- [x] The application contains a valid legal notice
+- [x] The user has to confirm initially that he read the legal notice and accepts the terms and conditions before he can use the app

 #### R8 Definitions, Implementing Rules and Decision Tree must be updatable without updating the entire application